-A beautiful and accessible hiking trail in the United Arab Emirates (UAE) curves around Wadi Shawka.
-Located on the Eastern exteriors of the Ras Al Khaimah Emirate, it is only an hour long drive from Dubai.
-Nestled between Moon-like Hajar Mountains, Shawka dam serves as an ideal start for a relatively easy trekking adventure.
-This can last between a few hours to a full day of movement.
-Suitable for most age groups and fitness levels, this trail also has room for picnics and overnight camping along the way.
+The best UAE hikes// A beautiful and accessible hiking trail in the United Arab Emirates (UAE) curves around Wadi Shawka.
+Located on the Eastern exteriors of the Ras Al Khaimah Emirate, it is only an hour-long drive from Dubai.
+Nestled between Moon-like Hajar Mountains, the Shawka dam serves as an ideal start for a relatively easy trekking adventure.
+It can last between a few hours to a full day of movement.
+Suitable for most age groups and fitness levels, this UAE hiking trail also has room for picnics and overnight camping along the way.

-Although Wadi Shawka is growing in its popularity among outdoor enthusiasts in the UAE, only a few people are aware of this jaw dropping location .
-I was awed by the vistas.
-In fact, I was pleasantly surprised by how easy it was to get there.
-Having panoramic spots that surpass those seen on more challenging trails in the region, Wadi Shawka is a perfect introduction to the wild spaces of the UAE – an ideal warm up towards more advanced hikes in the future.
+Although Wadi Shawka is rapidly growing in its popularity, this jaw-dropping location is mostly known by locals and hiking enthusiasts.
+I was awed by the vistas of the mountains on this UAE hiking trail.
+Moreover, I was pleasantly surprised by how easy it was to get to Shawka dam- where the trails start.
+Having panoramic spots that surpass those seen on more challenging trails in the region, the Wadi Shawka area is a perfect introduction to the wild spaces of the UAE – an ideal warm-up towards more advanced hikes in the future.

-I have put together all the information that might be useful for you to prepare for this hike.
+I have put together all the information that might be useful for you to prepare for this UAE hike.
 You can read through the complete post or jump straight to the sections that interest you.
 You might also want to get yourself hyped up by scrolling through the post to see the views that are waiting for you!

-With hundreds of striking photo opportunities waiting for you along the way, there are multiple hiking routes that you can enjoy around Wadi Shawka.
-I have taken one of several available trails starting at the Shawka Dam leading up to pools that are filled with water during the whole year.
+With hundreds of striking photo opportunities waiting for you along the way, there are multiple hiking routes that you can enjoy around Wadi Shawka area.
+I have taken one of several available trails starting at the Shawka Dam and leading to the pools that are filled with water during the whole year.
 Also, you will get a glimpse of agricultural life and might see some wildlife (goats, camels, various birds) along the route.
 The parameters of Shawka hikes will vary depending on which route you select.
 The table below has summary details of the route I took.